7.4. Structure of the Courts: State Courts

 State Court Systems

-Each state has its own independent judicial system.
+Each state has its independent judicial system.
 State courts handle more than 90 percent of criminal prosecutions in the United States.
 Although state court systems vary, there are some common features.
-Every state has one or more level of trial courts and at least one appellate court.
+Every state has one or more levels of trial courts and at least one appellate court.
 Although there is no federal constitutional requirement that defendants be given the right to appeal their convictions, such a right is arguably implicit in the due process clause of the Fourteenth Amendment.
-Moreover, every state has some provision, usually within its own constitution or statutes, that provides defendants at least one appeal.
+Moreover, every state has some provision, usually within its constitution or statutes, that provides defendants with at least one appeal.
 Most state courts have both courts of general jurisdiction, which conduct felony and major misdemeanor trials, and courts of limited jurisdiction, which conduct violations, infractions, and minor misdemeanor trials.
 Similar to the U.S. Magistrate Courts, states’ courts of limited jurisdiction will also handle pre-trial matters for felonies until they are moved into the general jurisdiction court.
 Most states have intermediate courts of appeals and some have more than one level of these courts.
 All states have a court of last resort, generally referred to as the Supreme Court.
-Some states court systems are streamlined, and some are complex, with most states fall between the two extremes.
+Some state’s court systems are streamlined, and some are complex, with most states falling between the two extremes.

 Hierarchy of State Courts